-Ninja tip: Put a “*” next to each item on your list that you have a coupon for, put a “*” next to it.
-This will remind you that you have a coupon inside so you do not forget those extra savings.
+- For each item on your list that you have a coupon for, put a “*” next to it.
+This will remind you that you have a coupon (both physical and digital) inside so you do not forget those extra savings.

-Remember the goal of the stores here is to get you to purchase impulse items.
+The goal of the stores here is to get you to purchase impulse items.
 By having a thorough and organized list you will be able to buy only what you need and nothing more staying on track with your budget.

 All you need are 1-2 leaf stamps and ink that you can use to fancy up my plain paper napkins.